opensumi/docs/docs/integrate/quick-start/web.en.md

 The integration code in Startup is relatively simple, basically instantiating `ClientApp` and `ServerApp` respectively, inputing the appropriate parameters and starting it.
 The following lists some of the core startup parameters.

-For detailed startup parameters, see[integrated configuration](../universal-integrate-case/custom-config) document.
+For detailed startup parameters, please refer to [integrated configuration](../universal-integrate-case/custom-config) document.

 ## Custom IDE

-OpenSumi supports customization of interface themes, built-in commands, menus, and other basic capabilities by means of modules.
+OpenSumi supports customize interface themes, built-in commands, menus, and other basic capabilities by means of modules.
 You can view more detailed customization content at:

 - [Integration configuration](../universal-integrate-case/custom-config)
 - [Custom Comand](../universal-integrate-case/custom-command)